islem123-cell/projet-AD-master/README.md

 More female students received A and B Grade relative to male students.
 More number of boys received D and E grade.
 Almost similar number of both, male and female, got F grade.

+## :hourglass_flowing_sand: Conclusion
+Academic Performance is the outcome of education.
+It is the level of educational goals a person has achieved.
+To pursuing of academic performance satisfies an amount of purposes.
+Students have spots of failure and achievement in their academic career and this has to be assessed in order to promote improvement and make use of educational development.
+In educational institutions, success is measured by academic performance.